ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-06-CAD_Basics_-_Fully_Defining_Sketches_with_Dimensions-_Education_Chapter_1_Lesson_6.md

 ---

-A) Only the object to mirror
+A) The entire sketch

 B) Only the mirror line

-C) Both the object to mirror and the mirror line
+C) Only the object to mirror

-D) The entire sketch
+D) Both the object to mirror and the mirror line

 ---

-Both the object to mirror and the mirror line
+D) Both the object to mirror and the mirror line

 ///